kelu0124/TEPC/README.md

 (1) allaml_classification_pca.py: use PCA method to do the classification prediction of image data.
 (2) allaml_classification_tsne.py: use t-SNE method to do the classification prediction of image data.
 (3) allaml_classification_umap.py: use Umap method to do the classification prediction of image data.
 (4) win_Lorentz_allaml_feature.py: use Lorentz oscillators to generate the features of image data.
+(5) win_rossler_allaml_feature.py: use Rossler oscillators to generate the features of image data.
-(5) win_allaml_feature_CHEN.py: use Chen oscillators to generate the features of image data.
+(6) win_allaml_feature_CHEN.py: use Chen oscillators to generate the features of image data.

-6. RS Plot
+7. RS Plot
 (1) rs_plot.py:implement the residue-similarity (R-S) analysis for the clustering visualization of classification performance on single cell RNA sequencing (scRNA-seq) data sets.
 (2) rs_score.py: calculate the residue score and the similarity score, which are introduced to evaluate and visualize dimensionality reduction, clustering, and classification algorithms.
 (3) rs_Umap_heatmap_plot.py: R-S plot, Umap, and confusion marix of RS plots of scRNA-seq data sets.
 (4) u-map.py: Umap plots for scRNA-seq data sets.

-7. SingleCellDataProcess
+8. SingleCellDataProcess
 (1) classification_DBZ_GBDT.py: classification prediction for single cell RNA sequencing with GradientBoostingClassifier and five-fold cross validation.
 (2) classification_DBZ_RF.py: classification prediction for single cell RNA sequencing with RandomForestClassifier and five-fold cross validation.
 (3) classification_DBZ_SVM.py: classification prediction for single cell RNA sequencing with svm algorithm and five-fold cross validation.